Usamaliaquat123/Barcode-Scanner-App/README.md

+#This app is in Beta Release
+###and Not Yet Completed.
+Developers Working on it...

 # Barcode Scanner App

 Barcode scanner app is an Android , iOs and Windows Phone app for generating and scanning **Qrcodes**  and saving into firebase firestore .
 You can access previous qrcodes formats and values by logging into your app account.
 This app is basically for brands , firms who wants scan products **Qrcodes** and generate products **Qrcodes**.